Is Wine Vegan? Discover a Surprising Truth

 Identifying Vegan Wines

-- Labels and Certifications: Some wines proudly carry a vegan label.
-Certifications from groups like the Vegan Society might also appear on the bottle.
+1. Labels and Certifications: Some wines proudly carry a vegan label.
+Certifications from groups like the Vegan Society occasionally appear on bottles, though it’s still rare.

-- Online Resources: Websites and apps can help identify vegan wines.
-They often include user-generated lists and winery information.
+2. Online Resources: Websites like Barnivore and various apps can help identify vegan wines.
+They maintain crowd-sourced databases with winery information.

-- Direct Communication: Reaching out to wineries directly can provide clarity.
-Most are transparent about their processes and ingredients used.
+3. Direct Communication: Reaching out to wineries directly actually works.
+Most are transparent about their processes when you ask specifically.

 Winery Movements Toward Vegan Products